JenieX/web-development-with-jonas/advanced-css-course/07-grid/README.md

 #### `justify-content`

-defines how the browser distributes space between and around content items along the **inline axis** of a grid container.
+defines how the browser distributes space between and around content items along the inline axis of a grid container.

 #### `align-content`

-sets the distribution of space between and around content items along a grid's **block axis**.
+sets the distribution of space between and around content items along a grid's block axis.

 These two properties only apply if the container is larger than the grid.